siddhantgoel/streaming-form-data/docs/index.md

 #### `DirectoryTarget`

 `DirectoryTarget` objects stream the contents to a directory on disk; the filename will be picked from the `Content-Disposition` header.
+When used with async parsing, file operations are handled asynchronously.

 ```python
 target = DirectoryTarget("/tmp/uploads/")